cschlote/mediainfo-d/readme.md

 - A working D compiler and Dub.

 Usage:
-- Add 'mediainfo_d' as a dependancy to your dub project file.
+- Add 'mediainfo-d' as a dependancy to your dub project file.
 - Please also read the dub documentation for details.

 ```